dlvoy/base-plate-outliner/README.md

 ### Nanoblocks Configuration

-The project includes a configuration file for generating Nanoblocks, which are half-size versions of standard LEGO-compatible bricks:
+The project includes a configuration file for generating Nanoblocks, which are half-size versions of standard bricks:

 - **Config File**: `configs/config-nano.scad`
 - **Scale**: 0.5 (half the size of standard bricks)